Software Testing - Overview

-Testing is the process of evaluating a system or its component(s) with the intent to find that whether it satisfies the specified requirements or not.
-This activity results in the actual, expected and difference between their results.
-In simple words testing is executing a system in order to identify any gaps, errors or missing requirements in contrary to the actual desire or requirements.
+Testing is the process of evaluating a system or its component(s) with the intent to find whether it satisfies the specified requirements or not.
+In simple words, testing is executing a system in order to identify any gaps, errors, or missing requirements in contrary to the actual requirements.

-Different companies have difference designations for people who test the software on the basis of their experience and knowledge such as Software Tester, Software Quality Assurance Engineer, and QA Analyst etc.
+Different companies have different designations for people who test the software on the basis of their experience and knowledge such as Software Tester, Software Quality Assurance Engineer, QA Analyst, etc.

 It is not possible to test the software at any time during its cycle.
 The next two sections state when testing should be started and when to end it during the SDLC.

 An early start to testing reduces the cost and time to rework and produce error-free software that is delivered to the client.
 However in Software Development Life Cycle (SDLC), testing can be started from the Requirements Gathering phase and continued till the deployment of the software.
 It also depends on the development model that is being used.
 For example, in the Waterfall model, formal testing is conducted in the testing phase; but in the incremental model, testing is performed at the end of every increment/iteration and the whole application is tested at the end.

 Testing is done in different forms at every phase of SDLC: